ankitrox/Order-Export-Scheduler-and-Logger/README.md

 **4. Where I can get support regarding this plugin?**

-When you purchase the add-on, an account is created for you on [ShareThing](http://sharethingz.com).
+* When you purchase the add-on, an account is created for you on [ShareThing](http://sharethingz.com).
 You can use [ShareThingz Support Forum](http://sharethingz.com/support/forum/woocommerce-simply-order-export-addon/) for any queries after purchasing add-on.
 Pre-purchase queries can be posted through [ShareThingz Contact](http://sharethingz.com/contact)
+* If you already have account in sharethingz.com, you can use that in order to get support on support forum.

 ### <a name="refund"></a> Refund policy